abdulmuminakinde/nvim/REpADME.md

 # NVIM dotfiles

-This repo contains my setup for neovim (uding lazy.nvim) configuration.
+This repo contains my setup for neovim (using lazy.nvim) configuration.

 ## Usage